How to Insert Signs and Symbols in Excel & Google Sheets

 - Click the heart icon on the touch keyboard, and then scroll to the right to find the 100-point emoji.

-- The 100-point emoji will be inserted into your current cell.
+- The 100-point emoji is inserted into your current cell.

 You can insert any other emoji using the keyboard in the same way and change the font color as needed.